 The Art Deco years also saw an increase in demand for luxury goods of oriental inspiration.
-‘Jacques Cartier and his brothers were fascinated by Asia and India and travelled there from the 1910s onwards,’ says Cisamolo.
+‘Jacques Cartier and his brothers were fascinated by Asia and India and travelled there from the 1910s onwards,’ says Fawcett.
 ‘They also imported raw materials from China, such as burgauté lacquer.’

 Cartier began to make clocks bearing Art Deco motifs inspired by Asian elements.
 ‘The gold hands, enamelled or set with diamonds, take the shape of hearts, arrows or Persian tulips, while sapphires and rubies usually replace the diamond stars that traditionally adorned the base.’

-In ancient China, applying kingfisher feathers to paper or metal for use as hair ornaments or as picture backgrounds was a popular decorative practice among the elite, says Cisamolo.
+In ancient China, applying kingfisher feathers to paper or metal for use as hair ornaments or as picture backgrounds was a popular decorative practice among the elite, says Fawcett.
 ‘Cartier began to use kingfisher feathers in clock dials from the beginning of the 20th century.
 The mix of blue, green and black was rarely seen in Europe and came to symbolise the height of luxury.’

 The prism clocks

 In 1937, Cartier master watchmaker Gaston Cusin invented the prism clock, a model of desk clock with a dial reflected through prisms.
-The model, which was patented in its year of creation, was inspired by an underwater periscope.
+The design, which was patented in its year of creation, was inspired by an underwater periscope.

 ‘These travel clocks were sometimes small enough to be carried around in your pocket’, says the specialist.
 ‘The dials are like magical optical illusions.’